Visa Class A Stock Performance

 actual daily

-Based on monthly moving average Visa is not performing at its full potential.
-However, if added to a well diversified portfolio the total return can be enhanced and market risk can be reduced.
-You can increase risk-adjusted return of Visa by adding Visa to a well-diversified portfolio.
+Based on monthly moving average Visa is performing at about 8% of its full potential.
+If added to a well diversified portfolio the total return can be enhanced and market risk can be reduced.
+You can increase risk-adjusted return of Visa by adding it to a well-diversified portfolio.

 Visa Fundamentals Growth